 Different areas of engineering, energy and infrastructure

-The jobs you find in the engineering, energy and infrastructure sector have a wide range of applications and purposes but all have the central intention of maintaining, designing and generating new structures, whether the buildings that we live, work and meet in or the transportation of people, goods or energy.
-Here are the main areas of the engineering, energy and infrastructure sector:
+The jobs you find in the engineering, energy and infrastructure sectors have a wide range of applications and purposes, but all involve maintaining, designing and generating new structures – such as the buildings we live, work and meet in or the structures we use to transport people, goods or energy.
+Here are the main sectors in engineering, energy and infrastructure:

 Energy

-When working in energy, your job is providing the public with the power that heats their homes, cooks their food and turns on their lights.
-You could work with renewable energy including hydroelectric, wind, biomass, geothermal and solar power.
-Alternatively, you could work with nonrenewable energy sources like natural gas, coal, oil and nuclear energy.
+Those who work in the energy sector help provide the public with the power that heats their homes, cooks their food and turns on their lights.
+You could work with renewable energy, including hydroelectric, wind, biomass, geothermal and solar power.
+Alternatively, you could work with non-renewable energy sources like natural gas, coal, oil and nuclear energy.

 Your job may be designing the systems which generate the energy, making sure to keep to safety regulations, working out new ways of bringing the energy to consumers or even coming up with new ways of making energy.
-This is particularly relevant with the shift towards renewable sources of energy over fossil fuels.
+This is particularly relevant, given the ongoing shift from fossil fuels to renewable sources of energy.

 Engineering

-In engineering, you design and build new structures and systems.
-Engineering is relevant to many areas of work and your work could be anything from creating new forms of transport or transport links to designing new machines to help treat medical conditions in biomedical engineering to building planes and rockets in aerospace engineering.
+If you work in one of the engineering sectors, you'll be designing and building new structures and systems – from creating new forms of transport or transport links, to designing new machines to help treat medical conditions in biomedical engineering, to building planes and rockets in aerospace engineering.

-Engineering involves designing new systems, testing them to make sure they work efficiently and are safe and also improving systems that are already in place.
-A common factor in the engineering sector is having a high level of technical understanding in the particular field that you’re working in from chemistry to bridge construction.
+Engineering involves designing new systems and testing them to make sure they work efficiently and are safe, as well as improving systems that are already in place.
+To work in engineering, you'll need a high level of technical understanding in the particular field that you’re working in, whether it's chemistry or bridge construction.

 If you’re interested in engineering, take an in-depth look at the different types of engineering.